-So who is responsible for global warming?
-One perspective is that it’s the countries that are polluting the most today that matters–in relative terms (per person) or in absolute terms (total size).
+Who is responsible for global warming?
+Is it poor countries with large populations?
+Is it countries with small populations but high emissions?
+Is it countries with a historically high share of total emissions?
 The position of the developing countries since the very beginning of the international climate negotiations (in 1991) has been that we must look at who is historically responsible.
-They point out that the industrialized countries have produced the lion’s share of the emissions.
+They point out that the industrialized countries have produced the lion’s share of the emissions since the Industrial Revolution.
 Since 1850, 60% of the total, cumulative CO2 emissions (from fossil fuel and cement) have been emitted by just four political entities: the United States, the European Union, Russia and Japan.

 A recent post looked at the growth in emissions among major economic categories since 1960.
 It’s obvious from that graph that some countries have climbed high on the global emissions ladder.
 But how high?
 The graph above presents the annual emissions of the world’s biggest emitters (fossil fuel emissions only), and shows some of the inequality among the haves and have-nots of this world.

 There are two powerful stories in this chart.
 One is about growth.
 The other is about inequality.
 In the global emissions arms race of the last few decades, billions of people have been lifted out of poverty, thanks in large part to fossil fuels.
 The result has been a runaway increase in CO2 emissions; the main cause of global warming, and as a consequence, climate change.
 But many have been left out — and if they want to follow the same path to prosperity as the rest, it’s game over for the climate.

 There is more than one way to count your carbon.
 One way is to consider the relative CO2 emissions of countries — that is, their emissions divided by their population.
 This graph isn’t a representation of all the top emitters, but a cross-section pulling out some of the more important countries from top to bottom.
 It shows striking differences in carbon dependence.